dentarg/auth0-blog/_posts/2017-09-13-developing-restful-apis-with-python-and-flask.markdown

 # pip 9.0.1 ...
 ```

 If the command above produces an output similar to `pip 9.0.1 ...`, then we are good to go.
-Otherwise, we can follow the instructions [here to install it](https://pip.pypa.io/en/stable/installing/).
+Otherwise, we can follow the instructions [here to install Pip](https://pip.pypa.io/en/stable/installing/).

 ### Installing Flask

-We already know what Flask is and some of its capabilities.
+We already know what Flask is and its capabilities.
 Therefore, let's focus on installing it on our machine and testing to see if we can get a basic Flask application running.
 First step is to use `pip` to install Flask:

 ```bash
 # we might need to change pip by pip3